 Do Small First.
 You can get a lot of small things accomplished in a half hour.
 Don’t put off what can be done now.
 You will also feel less overwhelmed when all that small stuff is crossed off your to-do list.

 Chunk It Up.
 Break seemingly big projects into much smaller tasks.
 Learning piano music is a good example.
 Here’s why: You will learn and remember a lot more by reviewing a section of music ten minutes at a time, three times a week than you will trying to learn that section in one half hour session.
-(This is also a good tip for when you have to memorize stuff for school).
+(This is also a good tip for when you have to memorize stuff for school or work).

 Be Creative.
 Be creative about finding time to get things done.
 I remember doing high school calculus homework during the intermission of a concert I attended.
 It was the only time available for that endeavor, unless I wanted to miss the concert and just do the math at home.